yuri-pelo/moodle-qtype_stack/doc/en/Developer/Development_track.md

 How to report bugs and make suggestions is described on the [community](../About/Community.md) page.

+## Popover

+TODO for the Better CSS, including "tool tips".

+0. Merge from master.  (!)
+1. Only use popover style when the extra option is set.
+See line 65 of algebraic.class.php.
+2. Fix CSS so popups remain in the visible window.
+3. Add in for Numerical and units inputs.
+4. Add in for matrices.
+5. Unit tests.

 ## Version 4.3

 Goal: November 2018 for release in time for STACK conference.